Ayman Hussein, the enemy of the Islamic State who has qualified Iraq for the World Cup

 No hay anuncios

 But not all of them were there.
 One of his brothers, a police officer, had been kidnapped by ISIS.
-Nowadays, they still don't know what happened to him.
+Nowadays they still don't know what happened to him.
 "Nobody knows the details, what exactly happened.
-It's not the first story in my family, and it probably won't be the last," the player explained to the AP agency.
+It's not the first story in my family and, probably, it won't be the last," the player explained to AP.
 "If I leave football, nothing will change.
-I won't get back anything I've lost.
+I won't get back any of the things I've lost.
 Moreover, I thank God for my situation.
-I have walls in my house.
-Many displaced Iraqis live in tents," explained the player, who was welcomed as a hero upon his return to Iraq.
+In my house I have walls.
+Many displaced Iraqis live in tents," explained the player, who was received as a hero upon his return to Iraq.

-Hussein has returned to the local league, playing for Al-Karma, a team from one of the cities most affected by violence in recent decades, near Fallujah, an area where U.S. troops lost many soldiers.
-Although he had offers to play in Qatar, he preferred to return precisely in the year Iraq qualified with this interethnic team.
-Back in 2007, the team had won the AFC Asian Cup with a squad that included Shiites, Sunnis, Assyrians, and Kurds playing together.
-15 of the 23 internationals who were champions in 2007 would explain that they had lost at least one family member due to violence.
+Hussein has returned to the local league, playing for Al-Karma, a team from one of the cities most affected by violence in recent decades, near Fallujah, an area where American troops lost many soldiers.
+Although he had offers to play in Qatar, he preferred to return in the very year Iraq has qualified with this interethnic team.
+Back in 2007, the team had won the Asian Cup of Nations with a team where Shiites, Sunnis, Assyrians, and Kurds played together.
+15 of the 23 internationals who were champions in 2007 explained that they had lost at least one family member due to violence.
 In the current squad, some admit to having received death threats from ISIS, as has happened to Hussein.
-His goal served to bring joy to a country that has suffered greatly.
+His goal served to bring joy to a country that has truly suffered.
 A symbolic goal.
 The triumph of life over death.

 Cargando